Gottox/node-pdfutils/README.md

    * _width_: the width of the resulting SVG in px.
 Overwrites minWidth and maxWidth.
    * _height_: the height of the resulting SVG in px.
 Overwrites minHeight and maxHeight.
+ * __asPDF(opts)__: returns an instance of PageJob described below, opts is an optional argument with an Object with the following optional fields:
+   * _maxWidth_: maximal width of the resulting PDF in pt.
+   * _minWidth_: minimal width of the resulting PDF in pt.
+   * _maxHeight_: maximal height of the resulting PDF in pt.
+   * _minHeight_: minimal height of the resulting PDF in pt.
+   * _width_: the width of the resulting PDF in pt.
+Overwrites minWidth and maxWidth.
+   * _height_: the height of the resulting PDF in pt.
+Overwrites minHeight and maxHeight.
  * __asPNG(opts)__: returns an instance of PageJob described below, opts is an optional argument with an Object with the following optional fields: